-Physics Associate of Science Transfer Degree
+Physics Associate in Science for Transfer Degree

 The Associate of Science for Transfer (AS-T) in Physics provides students with a deep understanding of the world around them.
 This degree provides students with transfer preparation and pre-professional training.
 The AS-T in Physics explores with finding and using the rules that govern everything—from the smallest pieces of the atom to the various collections of atoms—molecules, balls, planets, stars, and more---that compose the myriad contents of the universe.
 Students should consult with a counselor to determine whether this degree is the best option for their transfer goals.